Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Electron-flexural phonon scattering.

-\paragraph{Spin-flip rates.} We now apply the microscopic theory developed above to compute the spin relaxation rate for electrons close to the Dirac points.
-Anticipating that the dominant contributions to spin-flip scattering arise from the long-wavelength, low energy flexural modes, we consider the lower flexural branch for which $\omega_q\propto q^2$ (see below), discarding the higher energy modes that involve out of phase vibrations of the two sublattices.
+We now apply the microscopic theory developed above to obtain the effective spin-flip Hamiltonian for electrons close to the Dirac points.
+Anticipating that the dominant contributions to spin-flip scattering arise from the long-wavelength, \textit{i.e.} low energy flexural modes, we consider the lower flexural branch for which $\omega_q\propto q^2$ (see below), discarding the higher energy modes that involve out of phase vibrations of the two sublattices.
 The flexural field is factored out from Eq. (\ref{e-p-Bloch}) by setting $h_A(\vec{q})=h_{\vec{q}}$ and $h_B(\vec{q})= e^{i\vec{q}\cdot(\vec{r}_B-\vec{r}_A)} h_{\vec{q}}$, which yields:

 with $ {\cal V}_{\nu,\nu'}(\vec{k}+\vec{q},\vec{k}) = \frac{h_{\vec{q}}}{d} M_{\nu,\nu'}(\vec{k},\vec{q})$.
 The standard form for the phonon spin-flip interaction in second quantization is readily obtained by substituting $h_{\vec{q}}= \sqrt{\frac{\hbar}{2 M_C \omega_{ \vec{q}}}}(a^{\dagger}_{-\vec{q}}+ a_{\vec{q}})$ into Eq. (\ref{e-p-Bloch2}), with $M_C$ the Carbon mass.